 In March 2019, Dawnus (working on behalf of Fusion, High Speed Two's Enabling Works Contractor) went into administration.

 High Speed Two Limited and Fusion have now appointed Buckingham Group Contracting Ltd. After a period of mobilisation, works have restarted on site.
-It is expected that the Relief Road will open in October 2020.
+It is expected that stage one of the Relief Road will open in March 2021.

 The timings for construction of stage two will be dependant on the progress of HS2 Limited's main construction works.